the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/instructor_guide.md

 Answers to these questions were written on post-its and added to a white board which everyone could look at.
 Doing this prompted discussion between participants about their hopes and fears, and helped instructors to pitch the workshop to participants' interests and needs.

 ### 10.00 - 10.30: Introduction to the workshop and The Turing Way
-The workshop begins with an [introductory presentation](workshops/boost-research-reproducibility-binder/workshop-presentations/PRE_IntroBoostResReproBinder_ATI.pdf) setting out the aims for the day, some background on reproducibility and introducing the [Code of Conduct](https://github.com/alan-turing-institute/the-turing-way/blob/master/CODE_OF_CONDUCT.md).
+The workshop begins with an [introductory presentation](/workshop-presentations/PRE_IntroBoostResReproBinder_ATI.pdf) setting out the aims for the day, some background on reproducibility and introducing the [Code of Conduct](https://github.com/alan-turing-institute/the-turing-way/blob/master/CODE_OF_CONDUCT.md).
 At the end of the introductory presentation participants are given the URL for the HackMD (or similar) file and asked to introduce themselves in the document.

-* 10.30 - 12.00: Why you need a reproducible computing environment and how Binder can help
+### 10.30 - 12.00: Why you need a reproducible computing environment and how Binder can help
+This section involves a [presentation](/workshop-presentations/ReproducibleComputationalEnvironment.pdf) and a small group exercise working through some [paired examples](paired_examples.md).

+The paired examples give participants a chance to see what happens when there are changes in the computational environment and how they can affect the outputs of some simple code.
+There are 3 examples which use Python and 1 in R, each in their own GitHub repository.
+Examples 2, 3 and 4 (the R example) all have two branches, with small differences in the computational environment in the different branches.
+Participants were given 20 minutes to work through the examples in small groups and there was then a discussion with the whole group about what the differences were between the examples and what changes those differences caused.

-* 12.00 - 1.00: Lunch
+### 12.00 - 1.00: Lunch

-* 1.00 - 2.00: Zero to Binder, a guided tour of building a Binder resource
+### 1.00 - 2.00: Zero to Binder, a guided tour of building a Binder resource

-* 2.00 - 3.30: Build your own Binder (with coffee from 2.00)
+### 2.00 - 3.30: Build your own Binder (with coffee from 2.00)

-* 3.30 - 4.00: Demonstrating your Binder, general questions, feedback and close
+### 3.30 - 4.00: Demonstrating your Binder, general questions, feedback and close

-* 4.00 - 5.00: Optional hangout with instructors
+### 4.00 - 5.00: Optional hangout with instructors

 ## After the workshop
 * Feedback form